-Stalled train shuts down light-rail service through downtown
+Light-rail trains restarted after five-hour shutdown in Sodo

 - Police seek description of shooter who wounded 3 at Seattle’s Crocodile club

+Operating crews needed several hours to cut off the power, saw away the damaged areas, tow the train to the maintenance base, and then perform repairs and inspections on the wire, Reason said.

+Friday’s interruption follows a rail stoppage Jan.
+8 lasting several hours, blamed on a broken insulator in the outdoor power supply lines.

-Interruptions like these illustrate that campaign promises by King County Executive Dow Constantine and other politicians, of “highly reliable” train service, don’t assure 100 percent performance.
-Link operated 89.7 percent on-time, missing its 90 percent goal, and trains completed 98.5 percent of scheduled trips, the latest performance report says.
+Interruptions like these illustrate that campaign promises by King County Executive Dow Constantine and other politicians of “highly reliable” train service don’t assure 100 percent performance.
+Light-rail service operated 89.7 percent on-time, missing its 90 percent goal, and trains completed 98.5 percent of scheduled trips, the latest performance report says.

 Voters last fall approved a $54 billion, 25-year program to expand regional train lines, which mostly converge at downtown Seattle.
 By 2035, there will be a second downtown tunnel for more trains, which CEO Peter Rogoff has said will make the network more resilient.